dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. In the Azure portal, search for the `razorscaling-app-****` container app in the top level search bar and select it from the results.
 1. On the overview page, select **Scale** from the left navigation, and then select **+ Edit and deploy**.
 1. On the revisions page, switch to the **Scale** tab.
 1. Set both the min and max instances to **4** and then select **Create**.
-This configuration change guarantees your app is scaled horizontally across several instances.
+This configuration change guarantees your app is scaled horizontally across four instances.

-Navigate back to your app in the browser.
+Navigate back to the app.
 When the page loads, at first it appears everything is working correctly.
-However, when you enter in a search term again and hit submit, an error occurs.
-If you don't see the error at first, submit the form several more times.
+However, when a search term is entered and submitted, an error may occur.
+If an error is not displayed, submit the form several more times.

 #### Troubleshooting the error